anarghya15/Academic-Management-System-Software-Testing/README.md

 * Here we try out Mutation Testing on the Unit Tests that we wrote for the Student Management source code.
 * Concepts learned - Unit Testing, Mutation Testing
 * Tools learned - JUnit, PIT
+* Link to GitHub Repository - https://github.com/anarghya15/Academic-Management-System-Software-Testing

+## Mutation Testing

+Mutation testing is a software testing technique designed to assess the effectiveness of a test suite by introducing small, artificial changes or "mutations" to the source code.
+These mutations represent common programming errors such as typos, logical mistakes, or incorrect operators.
+The objective is to evaluate the ability of the test suite to detect and identify these mutations.

+A testcase can either weakly kill a mutant or strongly kill a mutant:
+* **Weak killing**: In week killing, the memory state of the program after the execution of the mutated statement is different from the memory state of the program when the statement was not mutated and executed.
+The output of the original and mutated version is the same in this case.
+* **Strong killing**: In strong killing, the output of the program on a test case when a statement was mutated and not mutated is different.

+Our aim here is to make robust testcases that can strongly kill all the mutants.

+## PIT Testing Tool

+* PIT (PITest) is a mutation testing tool for Java applications that helps assess the effectiveness of unit tests by introducing small changes (mutations) into the code and checking if the tests can catch those changes.

+* PIT runs unit tests against automatically modified versions of our application code.
+When the application code changes, it should produce different results and cause the unit tests to fail.
+If a unit test does not fail in this situation, it may indicate an issue with the test suite.

+* PIT generates detailed reports, which include information on the mutations, their survival (whether tests caught them), and a mutation score, which indicates the effectiveness of the tests.

 ## Index